St. Thomas University (Canada): Relationship with UNB

 St. Thomas University and the University of New Brunswick's Fredericton campus are located in the College Hill neighbourhood in Fredericton.
 The two institutions share facilities for their student unions, libraries, athletics, and a common heating plant and building maintenance services.
 Students from STU are permitted to take a certain number of classes at UNB and vice versa.
 However, STU and UNBF itself are financially and academically separate.
 STU is able to offer many amenities other smaller schools cannot, in large part to its UNB partnership.
 The two universities enjoy a good-natured rivalry.

 Academics

-STU offers the following programmes to students:

-Bachelor of Arts, Bachelor of Applied Arts, Bachelor of Education, Bachelor of Social Work.
+STU offers the following programs: Bachelor of Arts, Bachelor of Applied Arts, Bachelor of Education, Bachelor of Social Work, and a Bachelor of Arts Aviation Stream.

-STU offers the following degrees to students:

-Anthropology, Catholic Studies, Communications and Public Policy, Criminology & Criminal Justice, Economics, Education, English Language and Literature (with the option to additionally concentrate in Creative Writing or Drama), Environment and Society, Fine Arts, French, Gerontology, Great Books, History, Human Rights, Humanities, Interdisciplinary Studies, International Relations, Irish Studies, Journalism, Mathematics, Media Studies, Native Studies, Philosophy, Political Science, Psychology, Religious Studies, Romance Languages, Science and Technology Studies, Social Work, Sociology, Spanish, Women's Studies and Gender Studies.

 Athletics

-STU offers the following athletic programs for men: